 While Industry stakeholders have discussed a lot about the pros and cons of paperless navigation concluding that ECDIS does have an edge over the traditional paper chart navigation, as in most cases firstly, it is important to identify the risks and not to show over-reliance on this technology.

 The below is an assimilation of this author’s observations and findings seen firsthand during numerous surveys and investigations, reading through various MAIB reports and independent investigation papers.

 What could go wrong?

-For a piece of equipment considered “fool proof” there is acute tendency on over reliance.
-Coupled with too much information on screen may cause clutter and can be distracting.
+For a piece of equipment considered “foolproof”, there is an acute tendency on over-reliance.
+Coupled with too much information on the screen may cause clutter and can be distracting.
 There have been instances where the navigator may have lost critical minutes on non-important items where decisions should have been taken.

 Effectively stepping up and stepping down the number of alarms/indications at the various stages of the voyage is important for efficient ECDIS assisted navigation

 IMO mandates ECDIS operators to be in possession of an approved ECDIS operator’s course certificate, but there are only recommendations for equipment type familiarization.
 There have been numerous instances where seasoned navigators have displayed apprehension up to the extent of difficulty in quickly pulling up relevant data, such as alarm logs, CATZOC data, safety zone data, transition data, etc.

 Worst still, in an event of an incident, navigators may find it hard to preserve history, recordings, and playbacks, and in instances, these were seen overwritten.